krsntn/blog3/content/blog/understanding-the-differences-between-vh-svh-lvh-and-dvh-in-css/index.md

 ---
-title: Understanding the Differences Between vh, svh, lvh, and dvh in CSS
+title: "Exploring the Distinctions Among CSS Viewport Units: vh, svh, lvh, and dvh"
 date: 2023-04-02T09:26:10.154Z
 description: Explains the differences between the CSS viewport and address the issues with viewport height on mobile devices